Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Inexact proximal point method (iPPM) and its convergence

-In \cref{thm-linear-inexact}, criterion \cref{eq:criterion A} is to guarantee that the iterates can reach the QG region~(cf.~the asymptotic convergence from \cref{thm:asymptotic-convergence}).
-If \cref{eq:QG} holds globally (i.e., $\nu =\infty $), the same linear convergence result holds with only \cref{eq:criterion B}.
+In \cref{thm-linear-inexact}, criterion \cref{eq:criterion A} serves to guarantee that the iterates can reach the neighborhood $\mathcal{U}$ in \cref{eq:QG-ball} (cf.~the asymptotic convergence from \cref{thm:asymptotic-convergence}).
+If \cref{eq:QG-ball} holds globally (i.e., $r =+\infty $), the same linear convergence result holds with \cref{eq:criterion B} only.
 Note that the convergence proof in \cref{thm-linear-inexact} is very modular.
-Indeed, thanks to the regularity conditions (i.e., \cref{eq:QG}) in \cref{prop:QG-EB-PL}, our proof is simpler and less conservative than typical proofs in the literature; see the discussions at the end of \cref{section:sublinear-linear-PPM}.
+Indeed, thanks to the regularity conditions (i.e., \cref{eq:QG-ball}), our proof appears simpler and less conservative than typical proofs in the literature; see the discussions after \Cref{thm-linear}.